nicksagona/popphp-v1-legacy/README.md

 OVERVIEW
 --------
 The Pop PHP Framework is a robust, yet easy-to-use PHP framework with a verbose API.
-It was forked from the Moc10 PHP Library, which is now at its end of life.
-With the adoption of PHP 5.3 gaining, the decision was made to build the next version of the library as a full-fledged framework that supports only PHP 5.3+ moving forward.
+It supports PHP 5.3+.

 The beginnings of this framework were humble.
 Originally containing only 9 components, the focus was placed in simplicity and being lightweight.